mwfj/CMU_15213_CSAPP3E_Lab/4.CacheLab/README.md

 ### <a name="3">Cache Memory Read Background</a><a style="float:right;text-decoration:none;" href="#index">[Top]</a>

+The idea of a cache is to deliver cached data in 1 cycle to keep the CPU running at maximum speed.

 Before staring to write the code, we need to figure out **the cache line structure** and how it works first, where it should from the Book([CSApp3E](https://csapp.cs.cmu.edu/)) or [slides](https://www.cs.cmu.edu/afs/cs/academic/class/15213-f15/www/schedule.html).

 Just like the book talks about, the cache memory structure as figure show below: